Mikhail Gorbachev: 2008–2022: Growing criticism of Vladimir Putin

 At a 2014 event marking 25 years since the fall of the Berlin Wall, Gorbachev warned that the ongoing war in Donbas had brought the world to the brink of a new Cold War, and he accused the US of adopting an attitude of "triumphalism" towards Russia.
 In 2016, he said that "Politicians who think that problems and disputes can be solved by using military force... should be rejected by society, they should clear the political stage."
 In June 2018, he welcomed the Russia–United States summit in Helsinki between Putin and US president Donald Trump.
 After the January 6 United States Capitol attack, Gorbachev declared, "The storming of the capitol was clearly planned in advance, and it's obvious by whom."

-In July 2022, Gorbachev's close friend, journalist Alexei Venediktov, said that Gorbachev was very upset when he found out that Putin had launched an invasion of Ukraine.
+In July 2022, Gorbachev's close friend, journalist Alexei Venediktov, said that Gorbachev was very upset when he found out about the 2022 Russian invasion of Ukraine.
 According to Venediktov, Gorbachev believed that Putin "destroyed his life's work", and was calling for "an early cessation of hostilities and immediate start of peace negotiations".

 Political ideology

 In the early 1950s, Gorbachev was conventionally Stalinist.
 By the mid-1980s, when he took power, Gorbachev argued that the Communist Party had to adapt and engage in creative thinking much as Lenin had earlier creatively interpreted and adapted the writings of Karl Marx and Friedrich Engels to the situation of early 20th-century Russia.
 However, the changes that Gorbachev proposed fitted completely within Marxist-Leninist ideology.
-Gorbachev's political outlook was shaped by the 23 years he served as a party official in Stavropol.
+According to Doder and Branson, Gorbachev's outlook was shaped in part by his long provincial career in Stavropol, where he held regional party posts for 23 years.
 Perestroika was harder to define, and its meaning shifted with time.
 It originally meant "radical reform of the economic and political system".
 Later, Gorbachev began to consider market mechanisms and co-operatives.
 Gorbachev however remained a believer in socialism, if not in the actual Soviet system.
 During the 1980s, his thought radically shifted, to the extent that by 1989 or 1990, he was effectively a social democrat.